Biostatistics

 Teaching methods

-Teaching mode: classroom lectures supported by practicals on real or realistic datasets.
-Teachers will assign exercises at the end of most lessons to help in fixing concepts between classes.
+Teaching method: Lectures accompanied by practical exercises with real data.
+Instructors will assign exercises at the end of most lessons to help reinforce concepts between classes.
 Attendance is highly recommended.

 Teaching Resources